digitallinguistics/API/README.md

 Some types of resources contain subitems that may also be accessed with the API.
 For example, texts contain phrases, so a user may request one or more phrases from a text, rather than having to request the entire text at once.

 #### Resource Properties
-- **IDs (`id`):** Each resource in the database is given a unique ID which cannot be altered or set by your application.
-If you attempt to create a new resource with an `id` property, the API will return an error.
-(If you are just updating a resource, however, including the `id` property will not throw an error.)
+- **IDs (`id`):** Each resource in the database is given a unique ID which should not be altered or set by your application.
+If you attempt to create a new resource with an `id` property, the API will overwrite that ID.
 If your application needs to maintain its own set of IDs, it is recommended that you create a `cid` (Client ID) property for that purpose.

 - **URL (`url`):** The `url` property of a resource is a unique URL where that resource can be accessed, or used to perform different operations on the resource.